securing-cloud-applications/crypto-hmac/README.md

 # crypto-hmac

 Demo project showing how to use HMAC functions with SHA-256 to guarantee data integrity and authenticate who generates a file.
-There are two sub projects in this repo.
+There are three subprojects in this repo.

 * utils - contains shared utility classes `CrptoUtils` and `JsonUtils`.
 * warehouse - generates `data/refunds.json` file, depends on the utils project.